Yu-Group/simChef/README.md

       information for user to inspect upon completion.
 - [ ] Checkpoint simulations to avoid losing progress in the case of unexpected problems, e.g. node failure.
+- [ ] Incorporate `progressr` for simulation progress updates.
 - [ ] Include a set of off-the-shelf DGPs and Methods to allow users to quickly run their methods in a number of realistic scenarios compared against a number of high-quality methodologies for those scenarios.
-- [ ] Include a set of off-the-shelf Visualizers that create plots, tables, and other snippets that can be included in the output R Markdown report.
+- [ ] Include a set of off-the-shelf Evaluators and Visualizers that respectively calculate common evaluation metrics from simulation results and output plots, tables, and other snippets that can be included in the output R Markdown report.
 - [ ] Provide settings to effectively organize Visualizers in the final R Markdown report.
 - [ ] Enable nested parallelization, e.g. one may paralellize across DGPs using